OWLcracker/big-data/README.md

   executor configuration.
 E.g. the amount of RAM per worker must equal the amount of RAM per executor multiplied by the number of executors per worker.

-However the tests were executed with more memory assigned to the workers (see `tests.ipynb`).
+The tests were executed with more memory assigned to the workers &excutors (see `tests.ipynb`).

 ### Setup